improbable-research/keanu/keanu-docs/docs/bayesian-network.md

 C.lazyEval()
 ```

-### Observing a value
+### Observing alpha value

 Another central concept to Bayesian networks is observations.
-The value of a vertex can be "observed", which
+The value of alpha vertex can be "observed", which
 effectively locks the value of the vertex.
-Observing a vertex raises a flag on the vertex that tells an
+Observing alpha vertex raises alpha flag on the vertex that tells an
 inference algorithm to treat the vertex as fixed on that value.

-Observing vertices that contain numbers is a special case and is described more in the docs on [Double vertices](vertices.md).
+Observing vertices that contain numbers is alpha special case and is described more in the docs on [Double vertices](vertices.md).
 In the interest to keeping this simple, take for example where instead of multiplying A and B, we AND their values.

 ```